dapak2002/programming-languages-2022/Lab2-Lambda-Calculus/LambdaFun/README.md

  \___|   \___| \__|     \______/ \__|  \__|
 ```

-To compile run `stack build` and to launch the REPL, run `stack exec lamfun`.
-For help, type `:help` in the REPL...
+To compile run `cabal build` and to launch the REPL, run `cabal exec lamfun`.
+For help, type `:help` in the REPL.

-The full grammar of λFun is given below:
+The full grammar of λFun is given below:ls

 ```
 <statement> ::= <expr> ";;" | <defn> ";;"